wallneradam/esorm/README.md

 - Context for bulk operations
 - Supported IDE autocompletion and type checking (PyCharm tested)
 - Everything in the source code is documented and annotated
-- TypeDicts for ElasticSearch queries and aggregations
+- `TypedDict`s for ElasticSearch queries and aggregations
 - Docstring support for fields
 - Shard routing support
 - Lazy properties